Geeksltd/MSharp.Docs/Basics/VSIX.md

 ![Image](images/Intellisens4.jpeg)

-or pressing [ALT + I] shortcut key or by invoking the light-bulb command when it suggested or hitting the [CTRL + .] key combination on proper line and select "Show Intellisense for string parameter" command.
+or pressing [ALT + I] shortcut key or by invoking the light-bulb command when it's suggested or hitting the [CTRL + .] key combination on the proper line and select the "Show Intellisense for string parameter" command.

 ![Image](images/Intellisens5.jpeg)

 The Intellisense VSIX uses MSharp.exe to generate a temporary intellisense C# file.
-The peeker loads that temporary file as well and developers can manipulate their code in right C# code context.
+The peeker loads that temporary file and developers can manipulate their code in the right C# code context.
 When hitting [CTRL + S] it will close the peeker menu and add the code as a string.

 ### Technical Tip 1

-Sometimes it may take long time to show peeker with the C# context.
-This depends on the project size and system performance, because temporary C# (with name **IntellisenseTemp.cs**) file will be populated and created in the \_M#\_TEMP folder under the WebSite project.
+Sometimes it may take a while to show the peeker with the C# context.
+This depends on the project size and system performance, because a temporary C# (with name **IntellisenseTemp.cs**) file will be populated and created in the \_M#\_TEMP folder under the WebSite project.

 ![Image](images/Intellisens6.jpeg)